 What is the CMAC Certification?

 Clinical Medical Assistants have a variety of job duties including everything from taking patient history to preparing specimens to preparing exam rooms and much more.
-By obtaining the CMAC certification, a candidate demonstrates they have taken the time to acquire the skills and knowledge necessary to perform their duties professionally and per the high standards set by the healthcare industry.
+By obtaining the CMAC certification, a candidate demonstrates they have taken the time to acquire the medical assistant skills and knowledge necessary to perform medical assistant job duties professionally and per the high standards set by the healthcare industry.

 Who offers CMAC?
 The American Medical Certification Association